Meg Scott Phipps: Resignation and criminal charges

 After two campaign aides were indicted and one pleaded guilty to federal fraud and extortion charges, North Carolina Governor Mike Easley asked Phipps to resign her position.
 On June 6, 2003, she resigned and was replaced by interim commissioner Britt Cobb.

 In October 2003, Phipps was tried and found guilty of perjury and obstruction of justice charges; soon afterwards, she pleaded guilty to five of the original 30 federal charges against her, including fraud, conspiracy, and witness tampering.
 In March 2004, she was sentenced to four years in federal prison and served her sentence at Alderson Federal Prison Camp in West Virginia.

 While in prison, Phipps became friends with Martha Stewart, who was also incarcerated there.
 While serving her sentence, Phipps taught English and other courses to her fellow inmates.
 She was briefly allowed out to attend her brother Kerr's funeral.

 Later life

 On April 23, 2007, Phipps was released from prison.
 Hawfields Presbyterian Church hired her as its director of Christian education.
 Monitored by an ankle bracelet for six months, she could only leave her house to tend to work-related affairs.
-After three years she was hired by Alamance Community College to teach women's studies and undertook further education at the University of North Carolina at Greensboro.
+After three years she was hired by Alamance Community College to teach women's studies and undertook further education at the University of North Carolina at Greensboro, earning a Master of Arts degree.
 She later worked as an administrator for assisted living facilities in Mebane and Chapel Hill before retiring and moving with her husband to Lake Lure in 2017.